Little Italy neighborhood guide

-Brave contestants square off with mountains of cannolis from Ferrara Bakery at a to be announced date.
+Brave contestants square off with mountains of cannolis from Ferrara Bakery.

 Every September since 1926, in honor of the patron saint of Naples, the air in Little Italy becomes thick with the scents of smoky sausage-and-pepper sandos and fried dough.
 More than a million people come to stroll the strip of vendors, enjoying Italia in the form of crispy cannoli and zeppole.
 After almost a century of practice, the feast’s merrymakers know how to party with food in hand.